 Cats are alluring creatures that brighten our lives with their delightful antics and seductive purrs.
 But they’re also territorial by nature, especially when it comes to other cats.
 Your home is your cat’s kingdom, and as the residing monarch, he’ll do what he can to keep it that way.
+Introducing a new cat, then, can be tricky.

-Because your cat owns you and your home, introducing a new kitty can be tricky.
 Resistance to the newcomer can take some unpleasant forms, including odiferous marking or direct conflict.
 Your original cat, if he has never before had a feline companion, is most apt to be upset by having an intruder in his territory.

 Along with behavior management, acupressure is an effective way to ease a potentially disruptive situation between two cats.
 Specific acupressure points, also called “acupoints”, have the effect of calming the cats and allowing them to be less defensive and fearful.

 Keep in mind that there are two issues here.
 The original masterof- the-house cat is naturally disposed to defending his turf; after all, this is his happy hunting ground.
 The new cat, meanwhile, is completely disoriented.
 He is scared because he has few resources to bring to this alarming predicament.
 Both cats shift into survival mode, which means you have to help both move through the experience of accepting each other.

 By stimulating a cat’s acupoints, you can influence the chi (lifepromoting energy) and bloodflow throughout his body.
 Creating a harmonious flow of chi and blood enhances the cat’s health and well being.
 This in turn supports his ability to manage his emotions and ease out of survival mode.